rockvillerobotics/guides/README.md

 :bento: Organization
 ------------

+* Do not put function definitons in the `main` file.
+The `main` file should be high level and read like English, calling smaller functions which do the heavy lifting.
 * Order methods so that caller methods are earlier in the file than the methods they call.
 * Order methods so that methods are as close as possible to other methods they call.
-* The `main` file should be high level and read like English, calling smaller functions which do the heavy lifting.
-* Do not put function definitons in the `main` file.